joerodrigueza2709/mobile-app-marketing-investment-analysis/README.md

 # product-data-analyst-excel-powerbi
-Product analytics project using Excel for cleaning, aggregatiosn, metrics definition, dashboarding, and Power BI for dashboarding and KPI analysis.
+Product analytics project using Excel for cleaning, aggregations, metrics definition, dashboarding, and Power BI for dashboarding and KPI analysis.